viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 ### Implement base methods

-Now that the modular resource code has registered the API it is using and it's custom model, we can implement any number of methods provided by the base API.
+Now that the modular resource code has registered the API it is using and its custom model, we can implement any number of methods provided by the base API.
 Since the Intermode rover's commands are in the CAN bus format, we'll need our modular resource code to translate any commands sent via the base API, like *SetPower*, *SetVelocity*, or *Stop* to <a href="https://en.wikipedia.org/wiki/CAN_bus#Frames" target="_blank">CAN bus frames</a>.
 Intermode provides documentation on how its <a href="https://github.com/viam-labs/tutorial-intermode/blob/main/can_interface.pdf" target="_blank">CAN frames</a> are formatted.